 Coordinated Services Agreements allow the specifically named HMIS user to enter client data as, or on behalf of, another specifically named Partner Agency and/or to report on behalf of the specifically named Partner Agency.
 The signed agreement will be maintained by the HMIS Lead Agency, the Institute for Community Alliances (ICA).

-Agency Administrator

-Partner Agencies with 10 or more users must designate one person to be the Agency Administrator.
-Agencies with fewer than 10 users may forego designating an Agency Administrator.
-ICA, hereinafter referred to as HMIS Lead Agency, will perform Agency Administrator responsibilities for these agencies.

-The Agency Administrator, or System Administrator when no Agency Administrator is designated, will be responsible for resetting passwords and monitoring HMIS access by users at the Partner Agency.
-This person will also be responsible for ensuring new agency staff persons are trained on how to use the HMIS by the System Administrators and for ensuring that new staff are aware of any agency or program specific data entry requirements.

-The Agency Administrator must identify the assessments and requirements for each program, and work with the System Administrators to properly set up each program in the HMIS.

 User Access to the System

-The Agency Administrator, or System Administrator when no Agency Administrator is designated, will determine user access for users at or below the Case Manager III access level and assign users to the appropriate agency provider.
+The System Administrator, will determine user access for users at or below the Case Manager III access level and assign users to the appropriate agency provider.
 The System Administrator will generate usernames and passwords within the administrative function of the software.

-The Agency Administrator and all users must complete training before access to the system is granted by the HMIS Lead Agency.
+The all users must complete training before access to the system is granted by the HMIS Lead Agency.
 It is recommended that all users undergo a criminal background check as detailed in the Partnership Agreement at this time, pending HMIS Final Rule.

 It is the responsibility of the Partner Agency Executive Director or designee to notify the HMIS Lead Agency within 48 hours when a HMIS user in their agency no longer needs access to HMIS.